bdowsett/bookmark_manager/REAMDE.md

 I want to be able to see a rendered list of bookmarks on the webpage

 Client
+   Get request for Bookmark list
 - Controller
-               Model

-                     Views
+      App.rb request to bookmark model, list of bookmarks Model
+                 Bookmark returns stored list of bookmarks to app.rb(controller) Views
+                       list rendered in erb view - returned to client

 As a <Stakeholder>,
 So that <Motivation>,